Bimeshadhikari/Bimesh.Portfolio/README.md

  5) So inorder to complete this task i have taken certain process which are mentioned below:-

- - At first,i connected the olympic game dataset in seqel server
+ - At first, the olympic game dataset is connected in seqel server

- - Secondly, i performed some queries to get the relevent data only
+ - Secondly, some queries were performed to get the relevent data only

- - Once the query is performed, i loaded this sequel file into power bi
+ - Once the query is performed, sequel file is loaded into power BI

  - And, finally the dashboard is build.